 French Tarot used to be played with pools (mouches).
 This method is a little cumbersome and has been dropped for club and tournament play, but it may still be encountered in informal games.
 At the beginning of the game, and subsequently whenever there are no mouches, everyone pays an equal amount (say 10) to form a mouche, and the dealer adds an extra 5.
 A player who wins a contract takes the largest mouche; a declarer who loses pays into a new mouche equal in size to the largest mouche.
 At the beginning of each deal, the dealer adds 5 to (one of the) largest mouche(s).
 When playing with mouches there may be no base payment for the game - only for the card points won in excess of the minimum needed.

-A few people play the entire game clockwise rather than anticlockwise.
+In some places the entire game is played clockwise rather than anticlockwise.

 This section is based on a contribution from Maxence Crossley